IBM Cloud Docs

 A feature can be enabled or disabled to all the collection users or to a specific set of users and devices or to a certain percentage of specific set of users and devices.

-Feature roll outs can be coordinated by defining a start and end time and date.
+Enabling or disabling features can be coordinated by defining a start and end time and date.
 Also, choose a specific day on which a defined feature can be enabled or disabled.
+See Scheduled Flags for more information on how to set start and end time, date and choosing a specific day for toggling of your feature flag.

-By default, the Feature flags page displays the list of feature flags that are created in the current environment of the App Configuration service instance along with details of the record.
+By default, the Feature flags page displays the list of feature flags that are created in the current environment of the App Configuration service instance along with details of the record like Name, Type, Last Updated, Last Evaluated, Segments that are targeted.
 Flag types are categorized as Boolean, Numeric, or String.

 • A Boolean flag has two values and you can set the default value as 'true' or 'false'.